For Sufferers Of Hamstring, Quad, Groin, Calf, and Glute Strains...

 Who Suffered With Problems Similar To Yours

-Have To Say About This Muscle Fixing Program
+Have To Say About "No Muscle Strains"

 Sean, I just want to report in and tell you that I was able to go the distance in my marathon in Chicago, yesterday, 10-9-04.
 I didn't achieve the time that I was hoping for but considering that I had to cut way back on training for three weeks beforehand, and going into the race, not at all sure I would be able to finish, I guess I am feeling good about the effort.